 The City of Petaluma is exploring all-electric building requirements for new building projects.
 These requirements, called reach codes, are intended to help the City reach a key climate action goal of reducing our community's greenhouse gas emissions.

-City staff will be presenting a report about all-electric codes at the City Council meeting on March 16, 2020.
-Please check the Meetings page to learn more.
+City staff will be presenting a report about all-electric codes to the City Council at an upcoming meeting.

 What is an All-Electric Building Code?